aeternity/protocol/SYNC.md

 - anyone in the same network can basically see everything you do without encryption

-Distributed Denial of Service (DDoS) attacks are out of scope given that these are usually executed at layer lower that we are concerned with, although it could be argued that using mix networks hide the IP addresses of parties communicating and thus might mitigate one DDoS angle.
+Network level Distributed Denial of Service (DDoS) attacks, that try to take nodes offline by saturating their connection to the internet, are out of scope, although it could be argued that using mix networks hide the IP addresses of parties communicating and thus might mitigate one DDoS angle.